-Reestablishment of more natural and increased water flow to Everglades NP is a key requirement for Everglades restoration and additional bridging of the Tamiami Trail is necessary to accomplish restoration as the current roadway still continues to limit water flow.
+Reestablishment of more natural and increased water flow to Everglades NP is a key requirement for Everglades restoration and additional bridging and roadway raising along the eastern Tamiami Trail is necessary to accomplish restoration as the current roadway still continues to limit water flow.
 The proposed project is located at the deepest portion of Shark River Slough, the section of the River of Grass that historically carried the largest volume of water into Everglades NP.
-The State of Florida has committed to match Federal funds for this project, up to \$90.0 million.
+The State of Florida's Department of Transportation (FDOT) has committed to match federal funds for this project, up to \$90.0 million.

-The most recent cost estimate is \$144 million, which the State of Florida and NPS will split equally to award a design/build contract.
-Based on the current estimate, the NPS expects its commitment to be \$72 million.
-This includes the \$7.5 million appropriated to the NPS Construction account in FY 2014, which was made available to the State of Florida via an inter-agency agreement with Federal Highways Administration, and the \$20 million Transportation Investment Generating Economic Recovery (TIGER) grant awarded to the State in 2014 by the US Department of Transportation.
-The NPS committed another \$2.5 million in FY 2015, and expects future commitments to be \$8.0 million in FY 2016, \$8.0 million in FY 2017, and \$26 million in subsequent years.
+The original FDOT cost estimate was \$144 million (\$125 million for net construction), which the State of Florida and NPS will split equally to award a design/build contract.
+Based on the current estimate, the NPS expects its total commitment to be \$52.1 million.
+This includes the \$7.5 million of NPS Line-Item Construction, a Federal Highway Administration \$20 million Transportation Investment Generating Economic Recovery (TIGER) grant, and \$20.5 million from the Federal Lands Transportation Program (FLTP) for fiscal years 2015 through 2018.